Online Training Modules

 It is essential that spectacles fit the wearer properly, therefore, this module covers the stages of assessing the fit of a frame, as well as how to carry out a range of adjustments and common repairs.
 Full of step-by-step photographs, this module should be considered for everyone in the practice.

+This new modular distance learning course is available in partnership with Insight Optical Training at a specially discounted rate of £80 per module reduced from £110 to support practices ongoing training during Covid-19.
 You can apply for your first module by clicking on the link below and completing the application form and once payment has been received you can start learning straight away.
 You can apply for the modules regardless of academic background, nationality, age, location, gender, religion or occupation.
-This new modular distance learning course is available in partnership with Insight Optical Training at a specially negotiated rate of £120 exc vat, per module, for SightCare members.
-After completing 3 modules, the cost reduces to £85 per module.